influxdata/telegraf/README.md

 brew install telegraf
 ```

+### From Source:

+Telegraf manages dependencies via `godep`, which gets installed via the Makefile.
+Assuming you have your GOPATH setup, `make build` should be enough to gather dependencies
+and build telegraf.

 ### How to use it:

 * Run `telegraf -sample-config > telegraf.toml` to create an initial configuration